-Article 3 of the Convention includes commitments to adopting, where necessary, conservation and management measures for species belonging to the same ecosystem as the harvested fishery resources, and to ensuring that fishery practices and management measures take account of the need to minimise harmful impacts on living marine resources as a whole.
+Article 3 of the Convention includes commitments to adopting, where necessary, conservation and management measures for species belonging to the same ecosystem

 None yet.

 Identification of Problem & Risk Assessment

 Representatives from the Benguela Current Large Marine Ecosystem project (BCLME) have been observers at meetings since 2005.
 South Africa has represented ACAP interests at meetings in 2006 & 2007.
 SEAFO also receives reports seabird-related activities in ICCAT (e.g. SC report 2007).